-NOTES
+NOTES:

-- Bosch DS980J solid welding wire is no longer available but can still be used. - All three options have a wire size of 0.8 mm (0.030 inch) in diameter and are used for welding joints in high-strength steel of 590 MPa and higher.
+- Bosch DS980J solid welding wire is no longer available but can still be used. - Wire has a size of 0.8 mm (0.030 inch) in diameter and is used for welding joints in high-strength steel of 590 MPa and higher.
 It may be used for welding lower grade steel, but it is not necessary to provide the required strength.